pprimm/nodemcu-lua-mqtt/README.md

 -  a list of ***RPC*** topics for performing direct method calls on the service; responses are directed a calling MQTT client

 > *Service API*
+>
 > - **status**: state variable to show whether offline or online (enhanced by use of Last Will Testament)
 > - **counterValue**: main state variable with value of counter (read: get/ESP8266/counterValue) (write: set/ESP8266/counterValue).
-The allow value is clipped at 0..100
+The allow value is clipped at 0..100.
+The counterValue will cycle up/down between 0 and 100; inc/dec by 1 every second.
 > - **counterCmd**: this set topic will control whether the counter goes up or down.
 Allowed values are "up" or "down"
 > - **echo**:  whatever you write to the set topic gets echoed to the get topic (read: get/ESP8266/echo) (write: set/ESP8266/echo)